 Health and safety

-- Have obtained or plan to obtain OHSAS 18001 or equivalent certification; - Have a health & safety management plan which includes measures to avoid and reduce hazards.
+- Have obtained or plan to obtain OHSAS 18001 or equivalent certification, within a five-year period; - Have a health & safety management plan which includes measures to avoid and reduce hazards.

 - Minimize food wastage during harvesting, storage and transport.